andyatkinson/anchor_migrations/README.md

 Applied Version: 20250623173850
 Exit code: 0
 ```

-The idempotent Rails migration applies anywhere in lower environments, and does not apply when it reaches production, where the Anchor Migration already applied the equivalent SQL DDL.
+The idempotent Rails migration applies anywhere it's needed and the Rails app is deployed.
+Other developer databases, lower environments, CI, etc. When it reaches production, the Anchor Migration SQL DDL was already applied, so nothing happens.
+The Rails migration is idempotent.

-## Why Use Anchor Migrations?
+## Good uses of Anchor Migrations
 ### Query support, data integrity, data quality
 Indexes (and eventually constraints) that support query performance or data integrity, but have no code dependencies, can be changed at a faster cadence, while keeping everything consistent.